ytgov/account-email-verifier/README.md

 Either a Rule or an Action is required to redirect users who have not verified their email address to this application.

-An sample Action is included, see `postlogin-action-enforce-email-verification.js`.
+An sample Post-Login Action is included, see `postlogin-action-enforce-email-verification.js`.

 The `session_token` value is signed with a shared secret.
 Both Auth0 and this application need to know the secret.

 ### Setup Account email verifier as an Auth0 application